 — Stephen McCranie

-I recently came across this post by Dan Kennedy saying that “The highest income people tend to get paid more for who they are than what they do.”
+I recently came across a quote by Dan Kennedy saying that “The highest income people tend to get paid more for who they are than what they do.”
 I find this statement so true.

 Many people have this misconception that one needs to be really talented to succeed, but not many people know building one’s personality or character is what truly matters most.